usnistgov/5gdeploy/docs/tgcs-advanced.md

 ## Delayed Client Start

-The `#start` client flag delays client start until an absolute timestamp.
+The `#start` preprocessor flag delays client start until an absolute timestamp.
-This flag is translated by tgcs script and not passed to the client program.
-It must be specified before other flags that do not start with `#` symbol.
 This is only supported in a subset of traffic generator types, mentioned in their descriptions.

-The value of `#start` client flag may be an environment variable that is resolved to an **absolute timestamp** during `PREFIX.sh` execution.
+The value of `#start` preprocessor flag may be an environment variable that is resolved to an **absolute timestamp** during `PREFIX.sh` execution.
 For example:

 ```bash